 The school was built in the early 1950s.
 Fire sprinklers were not required at that time.
 Since then, updated building codes in New York and other states require sprinklers in school spaces of more than 20,000 square feet.
 But sprinklers are not required in schools built before the code was changed.
 In addition, the 20,000 square foot rule … Read the rest

 On February 2, 2009, Amy Yeung perished in an apartment fire in Selden, New York.
 Firefighters reported that a lack of water pressure in the fire hydrant in her private community, Village in the Woods, made it more difficult to put out the blaze, and forced them to call for two water tankers from neighboring fire departments.
 This tragedy exposed a deficiency in the inspections of fire hydrants in private communities.

 Two firefighters, Robert Beddia, 53, and Joseph Graffagnino, 33, died in the fire that broke out from a discarded cigarette butt in the former Deutsche Bank building fire of August 18th, 2007 during the demolition of the building.
-After the death of a firefighter, the Fire Department always impanels a site inspections team to study any problems that might … Read the rest
+After the death of a firefighter, the Fire Department always impanels a site inspections team to study any problems that might have contributed to the death.

 People go to hear live music for a good time, but it’s not unheard of for disaster in the form of personal injury or death to strike.
 For example, on February 20 2003, fire erupted at a Great White concert killing 100 and injuring 180.
 The concert fire started when a spark from the band’s pyrotechnic gerbs display ignited the soundproofing foam insulation lining the walls of the club as Great White began their set.

 29 million toys were recalled in 2007.
 This unfortunate and scary trend has continued in 2008.

 Since the beginning of this year, at least 19 products manufactured overseas have been voluntarily recalled by manufacturers in conjunction with the Consumer Product Safety Commission (CPSC) due to high lead levels, choking and aspiration problems in infants and children, magnets potentially causing fatal intestinal perforations, and smoke and fire hazards.
 Although many of the recalled toys were manufactured in countries which have far less quality controls than in the United States.